syncfusion-content/blazor-docs/blazor/dialog/how-to/show-dialog-with-fullscreen.md

+---
+layout: post
+title: How to Show Dialog With Fullscreen in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Show Dialog With Fullscreen in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Show dialog with fullscreen

 You can show the dialog in fullscreen by passing `true` as argument to the dialog `Show` method.
 By using `Visible` property you can prevent the dialog from showing initially.